 Lung Cancer Screening: Early Detection for Those with the Highest Risk

-Lung cancer is the second most diagnosed cancer in both men and women, and is far and away the most lethal form of cancer.
-It accounts for about 14% of new cancer cases each year, and about a quarter of all cancer-related deaths.
+Lung cancer is the second most diagnosed cancer in individuals, and is far and away the most lethal form of cancer.
+It accounts for about 13% of new cancer cases each year, and about a quarter of all cancer-related deaths.
 But despite these stark statistics, it is also the most preventable cancer.
 As with many other forms of cancer, prevention and early detection are key to reducing your risk.

 In terms of prevention, the most effective lifestyle change you can make is to avoid using tobacco in any form.
 This is the single most powerful way to lower your risk of a lung cancer diagnosis, as well as emphysema and heart disease, and numerous other types of cancer.
 For help quitting, contact our Tobacco Treatment Program, where our specialists can help you find a path to a smoke-free future.
 In recent years early detection has become essential in prevailing over lung cancer, as new screening technologies have emerged.
 Lung cancer is commonly asymptomatic, meaning many patients do not experience any symptoms until the disease has grown and/or spread to a degree where it becomes much more difficult to treat successfully.
 Catching it early can make a world of difference.

 Lung cancer screening is done with a yearly low-dose computerized tomography (CT) scan of the chest that helps find cancer.
 A CT scan uses X-rays to make detailed pictures of a cross-section of your lungs, and usually takes less than five minutes.
 The scan can be done while you wear your regular clothes, and there are no injections involved in this screening.
 If any abnormalities are found on the scan, your doctor may recommend additional scans, or follow-up screening such as a needle biopsy.
 Many of the spots that require follow-up turn out not to be cancer, but all must be examined.